Spring Cleaning Checklist

 As we emerge from winter hibernation, it’s a good time to take a look at our homes and properties and assess any effects the wintry weather may have had.
 Even if it hasn’t been a harsh winter temperature-wise, there are still many factors that may have taken their toll on your property.
-Deal with them now and avoid nasty surprises later in the year!
+Read this guide from London Damp Specialists to deal with them now and avoid nasty surprises later in the year!

 Beyond the obvious dripping taps, check pipes under sinks and pipes and hoses around appliances – any drip left unattended can cause mould, and damp problems will quickly follow.
 Clogged sinks and ‘sweaty’ pipes near sinks can be easily remedied to avoid future damp or condensation.

 Don’t forget to look up and look down

 Take a look around any attic space for signs of water ingress from chimneys, roofs, Velux windows.
 Also for insect infestation – if they have got in somewhere, there will be gaps through which water can enter.
 Basements too may be neglected over the winter so give them a once-over for and check for damp penetration, particularly if it’s been a wet winter.
 Ultimately, if you want to use your basement for storage or as a living space, you might need to look into basement tanking.
 However, if you’re happy to leave your basement empty, it’s still worth being aware of the state of your basement.

 Your home is your refuge during winter so make sure you give it some TLC and keep it that way.
 Tackle any small jobs before they snowball into big, expensive problems and always seek professional advice – especially if you spot something that concerns you!